Tell us your diagnosis and we will help you on your flight

 The cabin air pressure in commercial aircraft is lower than the air pressure at the earth's surface.
 This factor does not affect most passengers, but passengers with certain health problems should take this into account.

 This is the case of passengers who have had an orthopedic injury (e.g., fractures) requiring immobilization by plaster cast.
 In these cases, medical approval must be obtained to be able to travel.
-To request approval, the passenger’s attending physician must fill out this form, which should then be sent to TAP, by fax or email (see contact info above):
+To make the request, the doctor who assisted the passenger must fill in the medical assistance document (PDF, 0.1MB, EN), which must then be sent to the TAP contacts provided above.

 In addition, if the plaster cast was applied less than 48 hours before the flight, the cast should be split to prevent circulatory problems and discomfort.